How Hard Is It to Make an App in 2024: Pain Points and Pointers

 App monetization models

-An app monetization model is basically a plan on how you would make money from your app.
+An app monetization model is a plan for generating revenue from your app.

 Source: Adjust